-Studio ThusThat, composed of recent Royal College of Art graduates Kevin Rouff, Guillermo Whittembury, and Paco Böckelmann, explores ways of transforming red mud—a waste of the alumina industry—into a series of ceramic objects.
-Red Mud is the first part of their ongoing investigation of industrial wastes.
+Studio ThusThat: Kevin Rouff, Guillermo Whittembury, and Paco Böckelmann, explored ways of transforming 'red mud'—a waste material of the alumina industry—into a series of ceramic objects.
+Red Mud is the first stage of their ongoing investigation into industrial waste.
 Also known as bauxite residue, red mud is a byproduct of refining bauxite ore into alumina, the precursor to aluminium.
-It is made mostly of iron oxide (a.k.a. rust), lending it its vibrant color.
-It packs an alkaline punch and is difficult to neutralise.
-And there is a colossal amount of it: roughly 2.5 times the amount of Red Mud is made for each part of aluminium, leaving vast red landfills.
+It is made mostly of iron oxide, also known as rust, which creates its vibrant colour.
+However, it contains large amounts of alkaline which is difficult to neutralise.
+Roughly 2.5 times the amount of Red Mud is made for each part of aluminium, creating vast red landfills.

 Collaboration with Joris Olde Rikkert

 0042-1, 0042-2, 0042-3, 0042-4, 0042-5

 Accessible to visitors of the Future Materials Lab